oronbz/homebridge-omxplayer/README.md

 1. Set the desired youtube url or local filename.
 2. Use this switch in any scene or automation.

+When using the switch (with Youtube), only for the first time, the video will be downloaded which should take a few seconds.
+Every time the Raspberry will be rebooted, all saved (youtube) videos will be deleted from the device.

 ## How to install
  ```sudo apt-get install omxplayer```

  ```sudo npm install -g homebridge-omxplayer```

+The raspberry pi should be logged in with the same user that runs homebridge.
+It is suggested to use auto-login when Raspberry rebooted.

 ## Troubleshooting